-The CPVO has a good working climate with very low and decreasing absenteeism.
+The CPVO has a good working climate with low absenteeism.
 Part-time possibilities are well taken up and allow a more flexible work organization and better reconciliation of work and family life.
-The new decision on flexi-time will increase this balance.
-If the pilot project on teleworking gets a positive outcome, this possibility to work from home will also improve the balance between work and family life.
-The investment into training has increased in relation to previous years.
+The new decision on working hours, with the possibility of derogation from core-time, and the decision on teleworking, offering the possibility to work from home, will also improve the balance between work and family life.
+The investment in training has increased in relation to previous years.
 This is an indication that staff members are eager to learn and that the CPVO encourages life-long learning.